isaacSennerholt/sudelity/README.md

 It’s not a destination, but a discipline.
 One that cannot be mastered — only refined.

-Sudelism isn’t the answer, but a dynamic lens in which contextual answers might unfold.
+It’s not the answer, but a dynamic lens in which contextual answers might unfold.

 ### Core Concept – Sudel behaviors